 Once you have a potential investor excited about your team, your product, and your company, the investor will inevitably ask “What is your company’s valuation?”
 Many entrepreneurs stumble at this point, losing the deal or most of their ownership, by having no answer, saying “make me an offer,” or quoting an exorbitant number.

 I’ve written about this before, but it’s a mysterious subject, and I’m always learning more.
-This time I’ll use a hypothetical health-care web site company named NewCo as an example to illustrate the points.
+This time I’ll use a hypothetical online health-care company named NewCo as an example to illustrate the points.

 Two founders have spent $200K of personal and family funds over a one year period to start the company, get a prototype site up and running, and have already generated some “buzz” in the Internet community.
 The founders now need a $1M Angel investment to do the marketing for a national NewCo rollout, build a team to manage the rollout, and maybe even pay themselves a salary.